FredAtLandMetrics/corrigible/README.md

 The hosts section
 -----------------

-Here's the hosts section again:
+The hosts section is the main difference between the two file types.
+Here's the hosts section from the example above:

 ```YAML
 hosts: